What is the Brown Scapular Promise?

 Yes.
 Cotton, silk, and any other material is strictly forbidden.

 14. May I use a chain instead of a cord for my Scapular?

 Yes, just as long as the scapular itself is 100% wool.

-It must be oblong or square.
+It must be rectangular or square.
 It cannot be oval, round, or polygonal.

 It is permitted to ornament the Scapular with images or pictures, such as Our Lady of Mt.
 Carmel or the Carmelite shield.
 However, the wool brown color of the Scapular must predominate.

 17. Does the Scapular have to be touching the skin?

 No, it may be worn over or under any part of the clothing.